 - Condition the bales so they will start to decompose. ( This is achieved simply through ensuring that it stays wet for around a month.)
 We outlined how to do this below.

 - As your bale is conditioned, you could also be maturing some liquid feed.

-To make a liquid feed, simply add your chosen nitrogen rich material (grass clippings, nettles or other weeds) to tightly fill around ½ a bucket and fill the rest of the bucket with water.
+To make a liquid feed, simply add your chosen nitrogen rich material (grass clippings, nettles, blood meal or other weeds) to tightly fill around ½ a bucket and fill the rest of the bucket with water.
 Weight the materials down to keep them under water, and place a lid on the container since it really reeks.
 Leave the plant matter to break down over the month or so, then strain it to remove larger pieces of plant matter.
 Dilute the mix to a concentration of around 1 part of this liquid to 2 parts water.
 (Ideally rainwater that you have harvested on your property).

 - Add a good amount of this nitrogen rich liquid fertiliser to the saturated bale.
 This will activate and help to promote the composting process, and make nutrients available for your growing plants.
 Fertilize them every two weeks.

 - After a month or so you will be able to detect through the bale temperature and its smell that this is working.